This Canstar Blue article has compiled the top 10 reasons why an electricity bill may be higher than expected.

 - Utilise solar power where possible during peak hours

-- Rooftop panels or a battery system may also help to reduce high costs.
+- Rooftop panels or a solar battery may also help to reduce high costs.

 8. Energy allowances and meter readings

-Some power plans come with an ‘energy allowance’ for which a certain rate is charged.
+Some electricity plans come with an ‘energy allowance’ for which a certain usage rate is charged.
 If this is exceeded, customers are charged a higher rate for usage beyond their allowance.
 Those with a smart meter installed can access live updates on their energy usage, generally every half hour.

 Customers without a smart meter will need the distributor to physically check the electricity meter.
 Inaccessible meters may receive an estimated energy usage instead.
 A bill estimate is indicated by an ‘E’ next to the meter reading.
 Many energy retailers take estimated readings and later send settlement figures.